May 14, 2026

 8 min read

 These letters are a great way to demonstrate your interest in your potential future medical school.
-Even if you think you had a successful interview, it's essential to remember that a simple gesture like expressing gratitude and following up can make a big difference.
+Even if you think you had a successful interview, remember that a simple gesture like expressing gratitude and following up can make a big difference.

 Here, we’ll analyze some stellar medical school interview thank-you note examples.
 We’ll cover how they’re successful and how they could potentially improve.